Genusbiz/docs/developers/guidelines-and-best-practices/web-service-guidelines/identifying-and-naming-the-web-service-operations.md

 A Web Service offers a set of operations.
 These operations can be implemented in the same way as functions are implemented in common programming languages.

-E.g. <span style="FONT-STYLE: italic">public ProductList GetProductList( integer ProductCategory )
+E.g. *public ProductList GetProductList( integer ProductCategory )*

 The operation GetProductList returns a list of products (ProductList) based on the input parameter ProductCategory.